 Currently, we have $17 million in pooled assets.
 The larger our pool grows, the more funding we can make available to respond to the needs within our communities and because we never touch the principal, there will always be granting dollars available for Central Alberta charities.

 Donors can be confident that their gift, no matter how small or in what form, will continue to give for many years to come –forever, actually.

-If we have learned anything throughout the year 2020, it’s the importance of planning, saving, and growing.
-We have been relit; our purpose refocused.
-We are here, not only to provide a funding avenue for the charities who create safe spaces support emotional growth and mental health for our district – but we are here for the philanthropists who love tomorrow enough to plan for it.
+As a community foundation, we know the importance of planning, saving, and growing.
+We are focused on financial sustainability, community support, and solutions that create impact both now and long term.
+We are here, not only to provide a funding avenue for the charities who support individuals and families in our region – but we are here for the philanthropists who love tomorrow enough to plan for it.

 As individuals, our interests are shaped by our experiences and that reflects in the way we give.
 While some people like to remain flexible & open to opportunities as they arise, some are dedicated to specific charitable goals.